April 16, 2021- Letter of Intent Due

 United Way has one funding cycle beginning in March of each year.
 The first step in the process is the Letter of Intent and to determine eligibility.
 Organizations found eligible will be invited to apply for a Community Investment Grant.
 After Community Investment Grant applications are sumbitted, members of the UWLC Board of Directors conduct site visits to each agency.
 Then a diverse group of community volunteers hear presentations by each of the applicants and evaluate them for effectiveness, efficiency and accountability.
 The Citizen’s Review Panel review the applications, and make recommendations to the United Way Board of Directors for approval.
-Payments of grant awards beginning in January of the following year.
+Monthly payments of grant awards begin in January of the following year.

 Standards for Eligibility

 An Agency is eligible to apply for United Way of Lamar County funding if the agency meets the following standards:

 Legal Status: The applicant agency must have a 501-c-3 OR a 170-c-1 classification with the Internal Revenue Service.